LAWNCARE CALENDAR

 August Lawncare Tips

-July has witnessed a decent amount of rainfall, a welcome relief for our lawns from last summer which have managed to retain their green hue, an unusual occurrence during this season.
-In times of drought, it's wise to ensure that you water your lawn thoroughly either in the early morning or late evening to minimize water loss due to evaporation.
+July has witnessed a decent amount of rainfall with lawns managed to stay green, an unusual occurrence during this season.
+In times of drought it's wise to ensure that you water your lawn thoroughly either in the early morning or late evening to minimise water loss due to evaporation.
 Opt for deep and infrequent watering instead of shallow and frequent sessions to promote the development of deep roots.

 Regularly inspect the mower blades to ensure their sharpness, and in accordance with our guidelines, lubricate all movable components.
 To prevent damage to the lawn, maintain a mowing height ranging from 20mm to 25mm, thus avoiding scalping.
 Ongoing monthly maintenance tasks such as scarifying and verticutting should persist, but exercise caution to ensure the lawn has sufficient moisture to recover from these procedures.
 Employ the scarifier and verticut cartridge every fortnight to effectively manage thatch buildup and lateral growth.
 Given the recent heavy rainfall, a dense thatch layer could result in water accumulation on the surface.